Turning Your Church or Ministry into a Disciple-Making Mission

 The regularity of meeting is both a form of accountability and encouragement.
-Therefore, a monthly meeting online for two hours via Zoom will need to be blocked out.
-Since we will probably be in different time zones and groups could have international participants, this time would need to be faithfully guarded once we have arrived at a regular time each month, this time would need to be “religiously” guarded.
-Your 17-session cohort will stretch over 2 years with built-in seasonal breaks, i.e., in the past we have taken the months of July and August off as well as December.
+Therefore, a monthly online meeting of 2 hours via Zoom (or Google Meet) will need to be blocked.
+Since we most likely will be in different time zones and groups may have international participants, this time would need to be faithfully guarded once we have arrived at a regular time each month.

 How much does it cost?

-The cohort fee will be $100/session pre-paid monthly.
-It is strongly suggested that your church or ministry leadership board contribute to the cost of the program as a sign of their commitment to becoming a disciple-making church/organization.
-In addition, you will be asked to create a change team that will be made up of staff and key lay leaders.
+The cohort fee is $100/session prepaid monthly.
+We suggest that your church or ministry leadership board contribute to the cost of the program as a sign of their commitment to becoming a disciple-making church/organization.
+In addition, you will be asked to create a change-management team that will be made up of staff and key lay leaders.
 The more the church is invested financially and personally, the greater will be the benefits.

 What will be expected of me?

-You will be expected to complete monthly assignments which will include readings, response exercises, engagement with the church/ministry leadership, etc. Running throughout the time, you will form and lead a “micro group” throughout your time in the cohort.
+You will be expected to complete monthly assignments which will include readings, response exercises, engagement with the church/ministry leadership, and more.
+Continue leading a lead a “micro group” throughout your time in the cohort.
 Ideally, members of your micro group will reproduce by initiating their own micro groups while you are collaboratively a member of the cohort.